U.N. urges Iran nuclear talks to include human rights

 "I do encourage that any talks with Iran fully cover the human rights situation.
 We do need a commitment on the part of Iran that they will protect the human rights of their citizens."

-Iran and the six world powers earlier resumed talks to secure a long-term deal later this month on the scope of Tehran's nuclear programme, seeking to bridge still wide gaps in negotiating positions.
+Iran and the six world powers earlier resumed talks to secure a long-term deal later this month on the scope of Tehran's nuclear program, seeking to bridge still wide gaps in negotiating positions.

 Pillay said last week more than 250 people were believed to have been executed in Iran this year.